-The participants in Nordic Noise
+in Nordic Noise:

 Eva Lín Vilhjálmsdóttir

-Eva Lín recently graduated with an MA degree in philosophy from King’s College London.
-She holds a BA in philosophy from the University of Iceland and currently works at the National Gallery of Iceland.
+Eva Lín recently graduated with an MA degree in philosophy from King’s College London and holds a BA in philosophy from the University of Iceland.
+She currently works at the National Gallery of Iceland and worked at the Icelandic pavilion at the Venice Biennale 2022.
 Eva Lín has written about art and interviewed artists for several online magazines and publications and continues to expand on her philosophical training throughout her projects.
-By approaching the art world from a philosophical perspective, her work emphasises critical engagement with contemporary art, its social framework, and its societal impact.
+If Eva Lín were an animal, she would definitely be a duck.

 Janosch Bela Kratz